thomasebsmith/website/README.md

 # Thomas Smith's Website
 This repository contains static HTML and CSS files for Thomas Smith's website.
-The site is hosted on GitHub pages at [thomasebsmith.github.io](https://thomasebsmith.github.io).
+The site is hosted on GitHub Pages at [thomasebsmith.github.io](https://thomasebsmith.github.io).
 It contains information about Thomas, descriptions of his programming projects, and ways to contact him.